American exceptionalism: Terminology

 The concept of the United States as an exceptional society has a long history, sometimes traced back to French writer Alexis de Tocqueville or to the ideas espoused by the Founding Fathers of the United States during the American Revolution.
-For example, in August 1861 The Times of London alluded to "the 'exceptionalism', if one may use the word, on which the Americans rather pride themselves" in a discussion of the American Civil War.
+For example, in August 1861 Economic Daily News of London alluded to "the 'exceptionalism', if one may use the word, on which the Americans rather pride themselves" in a discussion of the American Civil War.

 However, the specific term "American exceptionalism" appears to have originated with American communists in the late 1920s.
 The earliest documented usage cited by the Oxford English Dictionary is from the Daily Worker, January 29, 1929: "This American 'exceptionalism' applies to the whole tactical line of the Communist International as applied to America."
 In turn, Soviet leader Joseph Stalin (who was likely aware of this earlier use) condemned the "heresy of American exceptionalism" in a tense discussion with Jay Lovestone of the Communist Party USA, after Lovestone echoed the arguments of other American communists that the U.S. is independent of the Marxist laws of history "thanks to its natural resources, industrial capacity, and absence of rigid class distinctions."
 The term later moved into general use by intellectuals.

 The term "American exceptionalism" was rarely used after the 1930s until U.S. newspapers popularized it in the 1980s to describe America's cultural and political uniqueness.

-In 1989, the Scottish political scientist Richard Rose noted that most American historians endorse exceptionalism, and he suggested their reasoning to be as follows:
+In 1989, Scottish political scientist Richard Rose noted that most American historians endorse exceptionalism, and he suggests their reasoning to be as follows: